 1152x864 or 1280x1024 pixels for 19 inch monitors

-1. Now the current browsers also zoom the images when they zoom the text size, to keep the page layout more consistent.
-Then they also resample the image to be larger (to match the larger text size), and they show those new temporary pixels one for one on the screen pixel layout.
+1. Now the current browsers also zoom the images when we zoom the text size, to keep the page layout more consistent.
+They also resample the images to be larger (to match the larger text size).

 Our monitor screens show pixels directly.
 Images are dimensioned in pixels, and screens are dimensioned in pixels, and video systems show pixels directly.
 This may seem pretty obvious, but the point is, it's very important, because it's how it works, and it's all there is to it, and it's good to know that.

 You do need to realize that each of us will see this 500 pixel image width at a different size on our different monitor screens.
 We don't necessarily see the same thing.
 On the video screen, we may see the 500 pixel image anywhere between 4 and 8 inches wide, depending on our screen size and settings.

 Most of us will be in that general ballpark, but a 15 inch monitor set to 640x480 pixels may see it at 8 inches wide, or more.
 A laptop with 1600x1200 pixel display may see it at 4 inches wide, or less.
 It is 1 or 1.5 inches wide on an iPhone 4, depending if held vertically or horizontally.
 So that's a very wide size range for the same image on different screens, and it shows that there is no concept of exact size in inches on the screen.
 We don't all see the same size on the screen.